mariengiam/plant-humanities-summerprogram/tea/README.md

 # What is "tea"?

-What is "tea"?
-From black tea to herbal tisanes and "boba" tea, the word "tea" has come to encapsulate a variety of different colloquial, cultural and generational meanings.
+The word "tea" has come to encapsulate a variety of different colloquial, cultural and generation-specific meanings.
 At its most basic, tea refers to a beverage prepared by pouring hot water over leaves from the tea plant, the *Camellia sinensis*, native to East Asia, the Indian Subcontinent and Southeast Asia.
 From the tea plant, 6 major types of tea are produced: black tea, white tea, oolong tea, green tea, dark and pu-er tea, all of which requires different processing methods.

 <param ve-video
                src="lAYRZeDJ4Pc"